larskanis/libusb/README.txt

 RibUSB is a Ruby extension that gives a Ruby programmer access to all functionality of libusb, version 1.0.

 * libusb is a library that gives full access to devices connected via the USB bus.
 No kernel driver is thus necessary for accessing USB devices.
-Linux support is ready, ports to other systems are bound to appear with time.
+Linux and OSX support is ready, Windows support is under development, ports to other systems are bound to appear with time.
 * This Ruby extension supports the API version 1.0 of libusb.
 Note that the old "legacy" version 0.1.x of libusb uses a completely different API and is thus not supported.
 * The API is currently work-in-progress.
 Do not rely on it being stable just yet.

 This project is being developed by András G. Major and is hosted on RubyForge.
-The RubyForge project page is located here.

 RibUSB is covered by the GNU Public License version 2.